joshtynjala/actionscript-3.0-developers-guide/display/display-programming/display-object-example-sprite-arranger.md

     Circle of size 50 at 0, 0

-The `describeChildren()` method of the DrawingCanvas class loops through the canvas’s child list, using the `numChildren` property (inherited from the DisplayObjectContainer class) to set the limit of the `for` loop.
+The `describeChildren()` method of the DrawingCanvas class loops through the canvas's child list, using the `numChildren` property (inherited from the DisplayObjectContainer class) to set the limit of the `for` loop.
 It generates a string listing each child, as follows: